lurdan/puppet-cowtester/README.rst

 1. compile chname

-cowtester heavily depends on `chname'  utility.
+cowtester heavily depends on 'chname'  utility.
 Following commands will compile it for you.

 ::